joyhyun99/joyhyun99.github.io/_posts/2020-09-05-Time-Series.md

 excerpt_separator: <!--more-->
 ---

-<p> When we analyze time series statistically, an autoregressive integrated moving average(model) can be used for the better understanding of the data. </p>
+<p> When we analyze time series statistically, an autoregressive integrated moving average model (ARIMA) can be used for the better understanding of the data. </p>
 <p> ARIMA model is also widely utilized to predict future values of the series by training forecast model.
 Today, we are going to understand and utilize the concept of ARIMA model in order to find out the mean velocity of individual public bikes across one month time period.</p>
 <!--more-->